 - Go to Enrollment Services (Main Floor), complete your application for Saint Paul College and tell staff at the desk that you wish to take the assessment.
-You will be given a temporary ID card to take to Room 3140.
+You will be given a temporary ID card to take to the Assessment Center in Room 3140.

-- Go to Room 3140 (Assessment Center).
-You will need to show the Computer Lab Assistants your temporary ID and your picture ID.
-The Computer Lab Assistant will then get you set up on the computer and give you assistance as needed.
+- You will need to show your temporary ID and your picture ID to the Computer Lab Assistants in the Assessment Center (Room 3140).
+The Computer Lab Assistant will then get you set up on a computer and give you assistance as needed.